 The National Democratic Congress (NDC) National Chairman has expressed optimism about the political fortunes of the party, saying it will comeback in 2020.

-Kofi Portuphy said the NDC will be voted for in the next elections because there is growing discontent by Ghanaians with the governing New Patriotic Party (NPP's) performance.
+Kofi Portuphy said the NDC will be voted for in the next elections because there is growing discontent by Ghanaians with the performance of the governing New Patriotic Party (NPP's).

 Related Article: Take your complaints to Botchwey Committee, not radio – Kofi Adams

 Addressing a news conference in Accra Wednesday, the former National Disaster and Managment Organisation (NADMO) boss said Ghanaians have regretted voting for the NPP after three months in power.